Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Linear-time decision algorithm

+Apply the algorithm of Lemma~\ref{lemma-liberate} with $k=\lceil w_\eta(B)\rceil$ and $r=w_\eta(B)$, and let $G'$ be the resulting subgraph such that every $3$-coloring of $G'$ extends to a $3$-coloring of $G$.
+It suffices to decide whether $\psi$ extends to a $3$-coloring of $G'$.
+Note that every $4$-cycle in $G'$ is contractible, every connected essential subgraph of $G'$ has more than $\max(n, k)$ edges, and if $\Sigma$ has positive genus, then $G'$ is boundary-linked.

-Now, apply the algorithm of Lemma~\ref{lemma-liberate} with $k=r=w_\eta(B)$, and let $G'$ be the resulting subgraph.
-Let us first consider the case that $w_0(G')\le r$.
-We can decide whether $\psi$ extends to a $3$-coloring of $G'$ using the algorithm of Theorem~\ref{thm-quadalg}, by testing all the possible colorings of the vertices incident with faces of $G'$ of length greater than $4$ (there are at most $5w_\eta(B)/s(5)$ such vertices).
+If $w_0(G')\le r$, we can decide whether $\psi$ extends to a $3$-coloring of $G'$ using the algorithm of Theorem~\ref{thm-quadalg}, by testing all the possible colorings of the vertices incident with faces of $G'$ of length greater than $4$ (there are at most $5w_\eta(B)/s(5)$ such vertices).
 If it does, then $\psi$ also extends to a $3$-coloring of $G$.
-If $\psi$ does not extend to a $3$-coloring of $G'$, then $G'$ is the subgraph as required in the conclusion of the theorem.
+If $\psi$ does not extend to a $3$-coloring of $G'$, then we can set $G_0=G'$.
+Therefore, suppose that $w_0(G')>r$, and thus $G'$ contains a $k$-free set of faces $S$ such that $\sum_{f\in S} w_0(f)>r$.